Rounding up some ephemera that fell through the cracks of past roundups. Cheese, caves, mold, chicken mines, zippers, and dolphin movies…

 • • •

 3. In a cold war plan referred to either as Blue Peacock or Brown Bunny, the British intended to bury nuclear mines in Germany, to be detonated in the event of a Soviet invasion from the east.
-The plan was never implemented, but was declassified in 2004.
-One part of those declassified documents describes a method for preventing the electronics from freezing in winter: sealing a chicken inside with a supply of food and water.
+The plan was never implemented.
+Part of the declassified documents describes a method for preventing the electronics from freezing in winter: sealing a chicken inside with a supply of food and water.
 The body heat would keep the electronics up and running.
-You will never convince me that this wasn’t an on-the-spot creation of a low-level military functionary who forgot his assignment and had to make it up on the spot.
+You will never, ever convince me that this wasn’t an on-the-spot creation of a low-level military functionary who forgot his assignment and had to make it up on the spot.
 “That’s just crazy enough to work, Jenkins.
 What other ideas do you have?”
 “Uhhh…a blanket with armholes?”

 • • •

 4. From the writer and director of The Graduate and starring Oscar winner George C. Scott comes 1973’s box office bomb: The Day of the Dolphin.
 “Oh, so the dolphin is like a metaphor for—” No. The dolphin is very real.
 The tagline: “Unwittingly, he trained a dolphin to kill the president of the United States.”
 Everything you need to know about the movie is right there.
 Scott and his real-life wife play a husband-and-wife team of dolphinologists whose life mission is training dolphins to speak.
 But when a shadowy cabal kidnaps the super-smart marine mammals, planning for them to place a mine on the president’s yacht, the scientists race to save the day.

 Depending on which review you read, the book it’s based on is either a subtle Cold War satire, or mass-market pablum.
 But the movie appears entirely earnest, and possibly prophetic: the military uses dolphins to locate mines, but not, so far as anyone knows, to assassinate foreign or domestic leaders.